Adolphe Guillaumat

-Marie Louis Adolphe Guillaumat (4 January 1863 – 18 May 1940) was a French Army general during World War I.
+Marie Louis Adolphe Guillaumat (/ɡiːjoʊˈmɑː/ GEE-yo-MAH, /fr/; 4 January 1863 – 18 May 1940) was a French Army general during World War I.

 Early years

 Adolphe Guillaumat was born in Bourgneuf, Charente-Maritime.
 He graduated first from his class of 1884 at the Saint-Cyr military academy.

 Career

 His early career was partly spent in the French Colonies (Algeria, Tunisia, Tonkin, China).
 He was appointed a sub-lieutenant of infantry in October 1884.
 Four years later he was promoted lieutenant.
 In November 1893 he became a captain and was transferred to the 147th infantry regiment.
 In 1903 he was appointed professor of military history at St. Cyr, and later became lecturer on infantry tactics at the École de Guerre.
 He was promoted lieutenant-colonel in 1907 and colonel in 1910.
 In January 1913, he was appointed director of infantry, and obtained the rank of brigadier general in October of that year.